youngbryanyu/simple-app-config/README.md

 A simple configuration manager for different environments.
 I created this libary so that you can just import it anywhere in your application code and have it ✨JUST WORK✨.

 This module comes with the following key features:
-- Loading the appropriate configuration files based on the environment
+- Loading the appropriate configuration file based on the environment
-- Automatically converting configuration fields to their desired types when retrieving them
+- Automatically converting configuration fields to their desired types
 - Referencing environment variables in configuration files and expanding them (or converting them to their desired type)

 Some other features include